 God’s character never changes; He is immutable.
 He never changes His mind.
 That is why He must be consistent in how He disciplines His people and how He blesses them.
 God’s purposes are always unchanging and unfailing.
 There are no unexplained accidents or unexplained tragedies with God.

 So again in these days I am determined to do good To Jerusalem and to the house of Judah.

-God will reverse the fortunes of the desperate exiles in the days of Zechariah.
-He will bless them instead of cursing them.
+God would reverse the fortunes of the desperate exiles in the days of Zechariah.
+He would bless them instead of cursing them.

 Do not fear.

-This command gives further assurance to the Jews that God is now in charge of their future.
+This command gave further assurance to the Jews that God was now in charge of their future.

 These are the things you shall do:

-Now Zechariah turns from what God will do for the nation to what they should do.
-This statement prepares the returnees for both the attitude and actions necessary of God’s will for the nation.
+Now Zechariah turned from what God would do for the nation to what they should do.
+This statement prepared the returnees for both the attitude and actions necessary in God’s will for the nation.

 Speak each man the truth to his neighbor;